KALYANKUMAR13/Ansible-lab/Day-04/README.md

 meta - version, data of the role ,author

-handlers - Ansible task, when particular play aksed.
-In a play, we should be notified, so that particular task will run
+handlers - Ansible task, when particular play requested.
+In a play, we should be notified, so that particular task will run.
+Upon request on some task requests, this handler tasks will run

 files - Files that will be used in the play.
 Copy a particular file to all servers